bazzlej/m3_stuff/README.md

 A set of python scripts based directly on the Mavic M3 image analysis guidlines provided by DJI.
-Specifically intended to correct multispectral drone images prior to analysis - WIP.
+Specifically intended to correct multispectral drone images prior to analysis.
+Original guidlines can be found at: https://dl.djicdn.com/downloads/DJI_Mavic_3_Enterprise/20230829/Mavic_3M_Image_Processing_Guide_EN.pdf - WIP.